The character sheet for the reinvention of Marvel's dysfunctional first family.

 - Small Name, Big Ego: Throughout his appearances in Ultimate Spider-Man, he claims the Fantastic Four were "The Beatles of Superheroics".
 This only gets confused stares from everyone else since while that was true in the 616, in the Ultimate Universe, the X-Men and especially the Ultimates are more prominent, what with having come onto the scene before them.

 - Adaptational Angst Upgrade: Which given how miserable Ben regularly is with his mutation, is saying something.
 On more than one occasion, Ben has wondered about finding ways to kill himself.

 - The Big Guy: The strongest and largest member of the team.
-He's also pretty big when he's human, too.
+He's also pretty big when he's human.

 - Blessed with Suck: Sure, he's super-strong and durable, but he weighs a ton, meaning any furniture he sits on has to be reinforced.
 Not to mention he looks like he's made of rock, which makes going outside difficult.